sresearch2/KDD/README.md

     pip install -r requirements.txt
     ```

-    *Note: Create a Python environment with Python version 3.10.11 and install torch with CUDA.*
-    *Clone gmflow into main directory using `https://github.com/haofeixu/gmflow.git`*

 3. Ensure you have access to a GPU with at least 40GB of memory if you intend to process more than one video simultaneously.